Monster Mansion: Ride summary

-Little is known about the original 1967 version of the ride.
+The Krofft's Tales of the Okefenokee is the only incarnation of the original attraction to be properly documented in terms of storyline.

-The revised 1968 version is better documented.
 After taking a seat inside of a fiberglass boat themed after an Indian craft made of animal skins, the boat moves on.
 Ahead, an entrance to the ride has two cutouts of anthropomorphic rabbits holding signs that read "Keep hands inside the boat" and "Do not feed the bunnies".

 Going into the entrance, guests are surrounded by a large colorful environment of various artificial plants, including bushes and large trees with Spanish moss hanging from the branches.
 Rounding the first bend, guests see their first sign of activity, with owls blinking and hooting in the branches above them, and a quartet of crows sing a song in perfect harmony, welcoming their new "neighbor".

 After receiving their welcome, guests float past the Okefenokee Swamp's fishing hole, located in the ruins of an old Civil War era plantation home.
 Mr. Rabbit, Mr. Fox, and Mr. Bear are all fishing with hooks and bait, while a bullfrog is working on his suntan and a raccoon fumbles with his picnic basket.
 In one corner of the scene, a turtle rocks himself to sleep on the back of his shell, as if it were a cradle, while snoring.

 The boat then enters a cave, and guests are unable to see what lies ahead except for a giant green snake peering down at them.
 The boat rounds another bend, and suddenly the vista opens up.
 The critters of the Okefenokee have formed a "dixie band" led by Mr. Rabbit, who is wielding a crude baton.
 A pink female rabbit is behind him, clanging pot lids together as if they are hand cymbals, while a chubby brown boy rabbit wearing a beanie plays a washboard.
 Also, a raccoon beats an inverted pot like a drum, while the third rabbit behind him somehow manages to play a toilet plunger like a trumpet, followed by a turtle blowing on a jug and a fourth rabbit drumming on the turtle's shell.